“I live in an apartment, but I want to play the saxophone to my heart’s content.” “How wonderful it would be to practice at home after work.”

 - Medium budget, DIY spirit → Budget Booth + Modification

-- Midnight practice, Lifetime hobby → YAMAHA/KAWAI Room
+- Midnight practice, Lifetime hobby → YAMAHA/KAWAI Soundproof Room

-The saxophone is an incredibly expressive and fun instrument once you have the environment to play it.
-Choose the right soundproofing for your lifestyle before trouble makes you hate your instrument.
+The saxophone is an incredibly expressive and fun instrument once you have the “environment where you can make sound.”